AdnerVL/Win2Update/README.md

 ## 📦 Components

 - `RemoteW2Update.ps1`: Main PowerShell script for remote, multi-host Windows and app updates.
-Handles queueing, error logging, WinRM/PSRemoting setup, and can retry unreachable hosts.
+Handles queueing, error logging, and can retry unreachable hosts.
+Uses PsExec for all remote execution (no WinRM/PSRemoting required).
 - `UpdateScriptv1.ps1`: Standalone PowerShell script for local Windows and app updates, with logging, admin check, and optional auto-reboot.
 - `RunRemoteW2Update.bat`: Batch file to launch `RemoteW2Update.ps1` with correct PowerShell policy.
 - `RunUpdateScript.bat`: Batch file for launching `UpdateScriptv1.ps1` with elevation and debug logging.